-By now DevOps are hopefully aware that among the multitude of modern analytics methods available to them, an advanced logging and monitoring tool provides the most complete view into how a product is functioning.
+By now DevOps are hopefully aware that among the multitude of modern analytics methods available to them, an advanced log monitoring tool provides the most complete view into how a product is functioning.
 Cases of log files among DevOps are broad, ranging from the expected, like production monitoring and development debugging, to the less obvious, like business analytics.

 But when faced with the dizzying list of third-party logging tools on the market, what key features should DevOps look for before making a choice?
 And is it possible to find a single platform that combines all the essential features for today’s SDLC?

 Functionalities you might assume as standard among logging tools may not be universally offered, and the most recent developments in log management — particularly via machine learning — might pleasantly surprise you.
-This list of features is a good starting point for narrowing down the large market selection and choosing the best logging and monitoring tool for your needs:
+This list of features is a good starting point for narrowing down the large market selection and choosing the best logging and enterprise monitoring tools for your needs:

 Range and Scalability – As a product’s user base expands, the range of log sources that DevOps need to monitor grows as well.
 A logging tool should collect logs from each system component, application-side or server-side, and provide access to them in one centralized location.
 Not all logging platforms are capable of maintaining speed as the number of logs they process grows.
 Therefore, you should keep a critical eye on the process when trying out different solutions.